December 21, 2016

 A furnace heat exchanger is a thin-walled metal device designed to remove the heat from burned gas and transfer that heat into your home’s air.

-Here’s how: Your furnace’s blower sucks in cold air from your home and blows it over over the heat exchanger, heating the air.
+Here’s how your furnace’s blower sucks in cold air from your home and blows it over the heat exchanger, heating the air.
 The blower then delivers that heated air into your home.

 Some HVAC techs try to scare you into replacing the heat exchanger when you really don’t need to.
 So, for your information, you know you’ll need a new heat exchanger if it’s cracked or not.